-What to Bring and Customs

-What to Bring Rooms are equipped with basic furniture and in most of the dorms you can also get bed sheets through your dormitory's management.
-You should, however, remember

-- : Your own towels and toiletries, and perhaps toilet paper for the first few days. - Dorm rooms have internet access.
-Please bring an ethernet cable as there is no WIFI.
-If you bring a laptop, ask your "Ausländertutor" in your dorm to help you get it connected. - For electronic devices you will need an adaptor plug.
-The voltage in Germany is 220 V. You can either bring one or buy a converter and an adaptor in Bonn at Galeria Kaufhof or Karstadt located directly at Münsterplatz, at "P+M ELEKTRONIK" (Budapester Str.
-6) or "Media Markt" (Friedensplatz 1). - Usually you will have to purchase your own kitchen equipment such as plates, pots, and pans, but sometimes it is possible to use the equipment of your predecessors or borrow utensils from your fellow students.
-This is why we recommend not bringing these things from home but rather buying them in Bonn if necessary. - · Perhaps bringing a couple of pictures or posters would help you feel at home in your new room.
-It might also be helpful to bring a book with pictures from your hometown or general information on your home country so that you can show new friends where you are from or use them for a presentation in class.

-Medication :If you take prescription medicine, please make sure to consult your doctor at home to see if you can also get the medicine in Germany.
+What to Bring Dorm rooms are equipped with basic furniture.
+Additionally, students can purchase a so-called "Dorm Basic Set".
+Included in this set are: • 4 clothes hangers, hand and bath towel, toilet paper(1 roll), 1 LAN cable, bed linen set & fitted sheet, quilt & pillow, cutlery set, plate, mug, bowl for cereal, spatula, cooking spoon, tongs, cooking pot with lid, frying pan and kitchen towel.
+Junior Year Program Direct Exchange The "Dorm Basic Set" is included in your fees and will be in your dorm room upon arrival.
+You can pre-order a "Dorm Basic Set" on your application form.
+The set will be in your dorm room upon arrival.
+You pay for it at the Studierendenwerk.
+What to bring additionally: Dorm rooms have internet access, however there is no WiFi.
+If you have a "Dorm Basic Set" there is a LAN cable included but you might need an adaptor for your laptop.
+If you • do NOT have a "Dorm Basic Set" you will need to get a LAN cable.
+For electronic devices you might need an adaptor plug.
+The voltage in Germany is 220 V. You can either bring one or buy a converter/adaptor in Bonn at Galeria Kaufhof or Karstadt located directly at Münsterplatz, or "Media Markt" (Friedensplatz 1).
+Medication If you take prescription medicine, please make sure to consult your doctor at home to see if you can also get the medicine in Germany.
 Please do not send any medication by mail as there might be problems with customs.
 In case you need refills during your time in Bonn, bring information on the medication and its effects as well as a letter from your doctor.
 You may also want to check with us whether you can buy your medication in Bonn.
 Weather Conditions Germany's weather changes often.
 The temperature may rise above 30°C in summer and sink below 0°C in winter, so if you are staying for a whole year be sure to bring clothing for every season.
 An umbrella may prove to be useful from time to time as well and can be easily purchased here in Germany.
 Contact We also encourage you to contact former exchange students from your home university.
 They may be able to give you additional advice based on their own experiences here.

-Customs : As a rule, you may import your baggage into Germany free of import duties and without any customs formalities.
+Customs As a rule, you may import your baggage into Germany free of import duties and without any customs formalities.
 Study material and other equipment you need for your studies may also be imported duty free.
 Travel souvenirs and gifts may be imported or can usually be imported duty free if they do not exceed a total value of 430 Euros.
 (Special quantity and value limits may apply for certain goods.)
-For more specific information on the rules for students, you might want to check out the German Customs website, which is also available in English: www.zoll.de/EN/Home/home node.html.
+For more specific information on the rules for students, you might want to check out the German Customs website, which is also available in English: www.zoll.de/EN/Home/home_node.html.